FromZeus/small_tools_mirantis/avail_tool/Readme.rst

 config.yaml
 ^^^^^^^^^^^

-* ListPath - location of .json file with packages and their dependencies
+* ListPath - Location of .json file with packages and their dependencies

-* WriteMissed - if "True" then "is Missed" will be written against unexisting packages in repos
+* WriteMissed - If "True" then "is Missed" will be written against unexisting packages in repos